Updated on December 9th, 2024 at 07:47 pm

 Pages returning 4XX status code

 About the issue: A 4xx error means that a webpage cannot be accessed.
 This is usually the result of broken links.
 These errors prevent users and search engine robots from accessing your webpages, and can negatively affect both user experience and search engine crawlability.
 This will in turn lead to a drop in traffic driven to your website.
 Please be aware that the crawler may detect a working link as broken if your website blocks our crawler from accessing it.
-This usually happens due to the following reasons:
+This usually happens due to the following reasons; DDoS protection system, and Overloaded or misconfigured server.

 Issues with incorrect hreflang links